ashmckenzie/infrastructure-coders-november-2012/slides/all.md

 ![airbrake](airbrake.png)

 * Airbrake is great, but can be slow (submitting & their UI)
-* New Relic RPM revealed consistent delays in submitting
+* New Relic RPM revealed delays in submitting (up to 3 secs)
 * When using Ruby 1.9, async mode with [girl_friday](https://github.com/mperham/girl_friday)
 * Updated to use async Airbrake submission via Resque
 * Fallback to synchronous method if Resque job fails